 4. Trusty Tools It's Happy to Share

-Do you seek the precision of roll form manufacturing, but fear the investment required for custom tools?
+Do you seek precision metal manufacturing, but fear the investment required for custom roll-forming tools?
 There’s a chance your manufacturer can help you out there, too.

-For example, our willingness to adapt combined with over 115 years of work has left us with more than 1,600 sets of Dahlstrom-owned tools.
+For example, our 118 years of work has left us with more than 1,400 sets of Dahlstrom-owned tools.
 All of them are available for your use, at no additional cost.

-Consequently, Dahlstrom Roll Form is capable of producing low-to-medium-sized orders that range from 100 to 5,000 linear feet.
-This is a service not typically offered by other metal roll forming companies, so check out our catalog to see the shapes our tools produce.
+Consequently, Dahlstrom Roll Form is capable of producing low-to-medium-sized orders that range from 100-5,000 linear ft.
+This is a service not typically offered by other metal roll-forming companies, so check out our catalog to see the shapes our tools produce.

 If you're looking at another manufacturer, ask how much pre-existing tooling it has on hand.
 There's a chance you can score yourself a freebie, as long as your partner offers this perk.

-To learn what else a metal forming company can do to improve your processes and reduce costs, check out the free e-book below:
+We get the need to keep a careful eye on your budget.
+To learn how a precision metal-forming company can improve your processes and reduce costs, check out the free e-book below: